LifeStraw Vs. Sawyer: One Is Better For Backpackers

 One was designed to bring clean water to people in third world countries, and the other was designed to help the avid backpacker have clean water wherever he goes.

 But when it comes down to features like portability, easy of use, speed, efficiency and carrying convenience, there can only be one winner.
-Read more to find out who that winner is!

 Why You Need A Water Filter